Skip to main content

 2. Gateway admits.
 A REST gateway authenticates the signer, validates the expiry, checks the intent isn’t a replay, and forwards to the sequencer.

 3. Sequencer admission and deposit oracle.
-The sequencer holds deposit-shaped intents in oracle_pending while the deposit oracle confirms each Spark transfer id against the Spark operator DB.
-Intents without deposits skip this stage.
-Failure here transitions to rejected; expiry transitions to expired.
+The sequencer holds deposit-shaped intents in ACCEPTED while the deposit oracle confirms each Spark transfer id against the Spark operator DB.
+Intents without deposits skip this wait.
+A failure here or an expiry transitions the intent to EXPIRED, with the reason in statusMessage.

 4. Sequencer includes.
 Once admitted, the sequencer orders the intent into the next block as one or more EIP-1559 transactions: deposit calls to SparkGateway plus the user’s signed transaction.